Custom ERP Software Development: Guide for Businesses

 You can either start by developing the core functionality or even do it feature by feature.

-But most importantly, each part of the development process should be tested before the whole solution is ready.
+However, most importantly, each part of the development process should be tested before the whole solution is ready.

 Besides, taking_ a quick look, making a couple of clicks, and then going to the next step most likely isn’t the right way to do it_.